What do we mean by your audience?

 Collecting information

-Collecting information about your current and potential audiences can take a variety of forms including focus groups, visitor surveys, comments books, face to face interviews, observations as well as counting the number of visitors.
+Collecting information about your current and potential audiences is a long term activity.
+You can break it down into manageable sections and it can take a variety of forms including focus groups, visitor surveys, comments books, face to face interviews, observations as well as counting the number of visitors.
 Data should be collected about both virtual and physical visitors.
 By using a combination of methods this will help you to build a picture of your audiences.

 Undertaking research